Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/README.md

 ### Visitor IDs in apps

 The Mobile SDK generates a unique visitor ID when the app is installed.
 This ECID is stored in persistent memory on the mobile device and is sent with every hit.
-The ECID is removed when the user uninstalls the app or when the user sets the Mobile SDK global privacy status to Opt-out.
+The ECID is removed when the user uninstalls the app or when the user sets the Mobile SDK global privacy status to `optedout`.

 {% hint style="info" %}
-When the Mobile SDK privacy status is set to Opt-out, and the ECID is removed, a new unique visitor ID (ECID) is generated when the user sets the global privacy status to Opt-In.
+When the Mobile SDK privacy status is set to `optedout`, and the ECID is removed, a new unique visitor ID (ECID) is generated when the user sets the global privacy status to `optedin`.
 {% endhint %}

 {% hint style="info" %}